Jamuare/AzureThings/README.md

 # AzureThings
-Respository to save the json descriptions of objets that i have create in Azure
+Respository to save the json descriptions of objects that i have create in Azure